dhthwy/r/README.md

 Thing is, we don't know what we don't know.

-Therefore I must assume that there were reasons for these rejections.
+Therefore I must assume that there were necessary reasons for these rejections.

 And I don't see how anything has changed for the better.